Jwpainting2021/SpeedHacks2.0/README.md

 - **Shovel Mount**
   A flat shovel is installed at the back to assist in lightly disturbing the soil before planting, increasing the chances of seed germination.

+- **Custom 3D-Printed Chassis and Dispenser**
+  Both the robot chassis and the seed dispenser were **custom-designed and fabricated** using 3D printing technology at the **GMU MIX Lab**, allowing us to precisely tailor the hardware to our project goals.

 ## 🔧 Tech Stack
 - **Microcontroller**: Arduino UNO
 - **Sensors**: